Why Switzerland stockpiles for possible emergencies

-Self-reliance is an integral part of Swiss history and economic policy.
-Food, medicines and oil are still stored in large quantities to cope with possible shortages.
-Here is a look at why.
+Self-reliance is an integral part of Swiss history and economic policy, and the country stocks food, medicines and oil in large quantities to cope with possible shortages.
+What's kept on reserve?

 Why are Switzerland's minimum reserves in the spotlight?